Information about the ISVA Service

+Information about the ISVA Service**

 - ISVAs who support clients aged 16 or over, covering Brighton and Hove, and East Sussex.

 - A Young Person’s ISVA, supporting clients aged 14 and 15, covering Brighton and Hove, and East Sussex.

-- A Children’s ISVA supporting children aged 13 and under, and their families/carers, covering East and West Sussex.
+- A Children’s ISVA supporting children aged 13 and under, and their families/carers.
+This role is pan-Sussex.

 - An ISVA supporting clients who have been abused in settings connected to the Diocese of Chichester.